Skip to main content

 When did Colorado's HOA xeriscape law take effect?

-HB 23-1152 was signed into law in 2023 and applies to HOA governing documents and enforcement actions from that point forward.
-Existing CC&Rs that conflict with the law are superseded by the state statute.
+SB 23-178 was signed into law in 2023 and amended C.R.S. §38-33.3-106.5.
+It applies to HOA governing documents and enforcement actions from that point forward.
+Existing CC&Rs that conflict with the statute are superseded.

 Does the Colorado law apply to both front and back yards?

-The Colorado law applies to the installation of xeriscape and drought-tolerant landscaping generally.
-An HOA cannot prohibit it in areas visible from the street or in any area where it otherwise sets landscaping rules.
-Check with a Colorado attorney if your HOA is applying the rule inconsistently across front and back yard areas.
+SB 23-178 applies to property a unit owner is responsible for maintaining, which generally covers front, back, and side yards in single-family HOA communities.
+An HOA cannot prohibit xeriscape in areas visible from the street or in any area where it otherwise sets landscaping rules.
+Check with a Colorado attorney if your HOA is applying the rule inconsistently.

 Can a Colorado HOA still require us to water new plants?